davefm95/aalx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14.The 100-decimal_to_hexadecimal script converts a number from base 10 to base 16.
 15.The 101-rot13 script encodes and decodes text using the rot13 encryption.
 16.The 102-odd script prints every other line from the input, starting with the first line.
+17.The 103-water_and_stir script adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+WATER is in base water
+STIR is in base stir.
+The result should be in base bestchol